kodecocodes/i10t/user-notifications/user-notifications.markdown

 let attachment = try!
 UNNotificationAttachment(identifier: randomImageName, url: imageURL, options: .none)
 ```

-A `UNNotificationAttachment` is an image, video, or audio attachment that gets presented with a notification.
+A `UNNotificationAttachment` is an image, video, or audio attachment that is presented with a notification.
 It requires an identifier, for which you've used the `randomImageName` string, as well as a URL pointing to a local resource of a supported type.
 This method throws if the media is not readable or not supported—because you've included these images in your bundle it's safe to disable error propagation with a `try!`.

 Next, after the `content` declaration, add: